 This is a slippery slope into what many call "workaholism."
 Not setting clear boundaries between work and your personal life can lead to burnout, hindering your performance and limiting your energy and passion.
 That's why maintaining a healthy work-life balance is critical to success and happiness.

-According to Dr. Joanie Connell, psychologist and founder of Flexible Work Solutions, work-life balance happens when a person manages responsibilities from both work and life in a healthy, productive way.
+According to Dr. Joanie Connell, psychologist and founder of Flexible Work Solutions, work-life balance is managing responsibilities from both work and life in a healthy, productive way.